Izabelahub/Front-end-project/README.md

 - index.html
 - style.css

-The Word document "SDS_learning_diary" shows my learning progress thorough the course.
+The Word document "SDS_learning_diary" shows my learning progress thorough the course. <br>
 The video shows my website both on laptop and iPhone SE - the aim is to show the responsiveness.